Education and training - includes online learning modules with assessments, self guided learning packages, face to face training modules and webinars

 WA Health AUDIT-C Learning Guide

-The Midwives and Women AUDIT-C Intervention Project was conducted by the Alcohol and Pregnancy & FASD Research Team at Telethon Kids INstitute, under contract from the WA Department of Health.
+The Midwives and Women AUDIT-C Intervention Project was conducted by the Alcohol and Pregnancy & FASD Research Team at Telethon Kids Institute, under contract from the WA Department of Health.
 The Learning Guide draws on a range of high quality education and informational resources developed nationally and internationally by those concerned with raising awareness of alcohol, pregnancy & FASD.
-The self-directed learning guide is primarily for Australian midwives
+The self-directed learning guide was initally developed for Australian midwives.
+The language has been amended to refer to health professionals.

 Access the Learning Guide